Dinajpur Mayor Jahangir Alam suspended

 The government has suspended Dinajpur Municipality Mayor Syed Jahangir Alam after he was sentenced to one month's jail on October 12, following a contempt of court petition.

-Abdur Rahman, a deputy secretary of the Local Government Division, issued the suspension order on October 31, reports our Dinajpur correspondent.
+Abdur Rahman, deputy secretary of the Local Government Division, issued the suspension order on October 31.

 Jahangir is now in Dinajpur jail after a Chief Judicial Magistrate court sent him to jail when he appeared before it on October 18.
 He also paid a fine of Tk 1 lakh.